SingularTeabag/School/README.md

-# This is just some stuff I do in school while bored
+# For school work and some side projects that I can do within school
-So far I've decided to create an entire GUI of blackjack using java